EIC95/EIC95/README.md

 ## About Me

 <p align="center">I'm El Hadji Ibrahima Cissé, and I've been fascinated by computing since middle school.
 My journey into programming began early, and I'm always impatient to learn new languages and technologies.
-Currently, I'm learning to use wordpress.</p>
+You can find my website <a href="https://eic.codes">here</a>.</p>

 ## Skills